 Lunch Program: Cyber Security

-Keynote Speaker and Moderator: Lisa Sotto, Esq.
+Keynote Speaker & Moderator: Lisa Sotto, Esq.
 Hunton & Williams LLP

 In a world of increasing sophisticated cybersecurity threats, securing a website and protecting against intrusions, hackers and ransomware can prove a challenge.
 Lisa Sotto, the Managing Partner of Hunton and Williams Global and Privacy and Cybersecurity practice, ranked by Computerworld magazine for four consecutive years as the top law firm for privacy and data security, will help attendees understand best practices to protect websites, how to manage an intrusion and how best handle a data breach.
 Ms. Sotto will advised on cybersecurity risks, incident and policy issues, including proactive readiness.
 Lisa was selected to advise the Serbian government on global data protection law and draft the country’s data security and breach notification laws.